 Automatic transmissions may develop shifting concerns or a shudder condition.
 Our technicians tell us the shudder condition may be caused by transmission fluid level or quality.
 The shifting concerns may be caused by a faulty transmission control module (TCM).

-Automatic transmission shifting concerns

-Dodge Sprinter 3500
+Automatic transmission shifting concerns on Dodge Sprinter 3500

 2004 Dodge Sprinter 3500 189,000 mi, Visitor

-2004 Dodge Sprinter 3500, 140,000 mi
+2004 Dodge Sprinter 3500 140,000 mi, Visitor

 Very noticable shutter throught the entire day.
 Helped a bit by downshifting.
 Now having a miss shift into third gear.